 For artists, their place of residence serves as the inspiration for much of their work.
 The rustic surroundings of Chadds Ford, Pennsylvania inspired most of N.C.
 Wyeth’s work.
 Claude Monet brought the colors of his native Normandy, France to life in his watercolor paintings.
 Frida Kahlo’s work embraced her experience in her native Mexico City.

-By “connecting, you’ll have a guide who can find a home that aligns with your creative vibes.
+By connecting with a real estate agent, you’ll have a guide who can find a home that aligns with your creative vibes.

 But to get you started on creating a list of possible places to call home, here are the best places for artists to live.